Why is South Africa upset about Iran joining BRICS naval drills?

 Nearly all members of BRICS have problems with the current US government.

-Besides the row over Iran joining the naval drills, South Africa is also caught up in a battle of narratives with the Trump administration, which alleges without any evidence that the country’s minority white population is being subjected to a “genocide“.
+Besides the dispute over Iran joining the naval drills, South Africa is also caught up in a battle of narratives with the Trump administration, which alleges, without any evidence, that the country’s minority white population is being subjected to a “genocide“.
 In 2025, Trump established a refugee programme for white Afrikaners wishing to “flee” to the US.

 The US has also condemned South Africa’s decision to take Israel to the International Court of Justice in December 2023.